China–Russia relations: Military exercises and joint patrols

 In September 2022, Russia hosted the military of China as a part of the Vostok-2022 military exercise.
-In November 2022, Russian and Chinese warplanes including the Tupolev-95 and XIAN H-6K long range strategic bombers conducted joint patrols over the Sea of Japan and East China sea.
+In November 2022, Russian and Chinese warplanes including the Tupolev-95 and Xi'an H-6 long range strategic bombers conducted joint patrols over the Sea of Japan and East China sea.
 In 2024, Chinese and Russian naval fleets held their fourth joint maritime patrol in the Western and Northern Pacific Ocean.
 The patrol was part of an annual arrangement between the two nations and did not target any third party.
+Since 2024, PLA soldiers have undertaken combat training, particularly for drone warfare, at a complex near Volgograd.

 In July 2024 Russia and China dismissed a U.S. warning regarding their increasing military and economic collaboration in the Arctic, a region increasingly accessible due to climate change.
 Russia had enhanced its Arctic military presence by revamping Soviet-era bases, while China invested in polar exploration.
 Kathleen H. Hicks highlighted China's significant role in funding Russian Arctic energy projects and noted joint military exercises near Alaska.
 The Arctic's melting ice heightened interest in its resources and shipping routes, prompting strategic attention from Washington and NATO allies, particularly Canada.
 Russia and China defended their activities, emphasizing peace and stability in the region.
 The U.S. described the Arctic as strategically vital, noting potential increases in activity and risks due to climate change.

-Nevertheless, military exercises between China and Russia have primarily served as displays of political symbolism rather than offering significant military advantages.
-Their exercises often include the participation of other nations to showcase international support and highlight key foreign partnerships.
-Additionally, bilateral operational maneuvers have occasionally been conducted as assertive responses to specific political events.